kippari2/LS08/Modding tools/blender_i3d_export_0.3.2_community/readme.txt

 Installation Linux
 ------------------
 You'll find a hidden directory called ".blender" in your home directory.
-Inside there's a sub-directory called "scripts", place the file blenderI3DExport.py there.
+Inside there's a sub-directory called "scripts", place the file blenderI3D15ExportC.py there.
 Restart Blender.

+Note!
-NOTE: This woks only with old distro versions (Python 2.6 is not supported and the executable won't launch on new distro versions).
+This woks only with old distro versions (Python 2.6 is not supported and the executable won't launch on new distro versions).
 Use a virtual machine or the Windows version in Wine or run it in a container.

 Known issues